I’m a Therapist. Here’s How to Help Your Partner with ED

 Before you do anything, you should know the facts about ED — so here’s a quick primer.

-Erectile dysfunction can occur for various reasons, from physical medical conditions such as cardiovascular disease to psychological factors like performance anxiety.
+Causes of erectile dysfunction include physical medical conditions (such as heart disease) and psychological factors (like performance anxiety).
 Even some medications can cause ED.

-At the end of the day, the simple explanation is that something is preventing either his arousal and/or the actual blood flow to the penis required for an erection.
+Ultimately, the simple explanation is that while he is aroused and wants to have sex, something is getting in the way of blood flow to the penis required for an erection.

-Diagnosing it on your own can be tricky, especially if your partner’s ED is off and on, as with temporary erectile dysfunction.
+Diagnosing the condition on your own can be tricky, especially if your partner’s ED is off and on, as is the case with temporary erectile dysfunction.

 Some men with ED are totally unable to get an erection.
-However, others can get an erection in some situations but not every time they want to have sex.
-And some guys find it easy to get an erection but difficult to maintain it long enough to have satisfying sex with their partners.
+However, others can get an erection in some situations, but not in every instance they want to have sex.
+Some guys find it easy to get an erection but difficult to maintain one long enough to have satisfying sex with their partners.

 Be Open and Supportive

-Sometimes, the best thing you can do for a partner with ED is to be the first one to acknowledge the problem — as long as you do so in a judgment-free space.
-The truth is that guys are often embarrassed when they can’t get it up, so acknowledging that first can help warm the space for conversation.
+Sometimes, the best thing you can do for a partner with ED is to be the first one to acknowledge the problem, as long as you do so in a judgment-free space.
+The truth is that guys are often embarrassed when they can’t get it up, so acknowledging that first can help create space for conversation.

-Let him know you’re not bothered by it, that it isn’t a big deal and that you can treat it as a couple.
-By creating a comfortable environment in which neither you nor your partner are worried or embarrassed, you’ll be able to take the next steps and start treating his ED.
+Let him know you’re not bothered by it, that it isn’t a big deal, and that you can treat it as a couple.
+By creating a comfortable environment in which neither you nor your partner is worried or embarrassed, you’ll be able to take the next steps and start treating his ED.

 ED is often associated with older men, but guys of all ages can struggle with the condition — in fact, young men may suffer more from mental health-related ED.

-Unfortunately, ED is also typically a black mark on a man’s masculinity, self-worth and perceived value to sexual partners.
-So if your boyfriend, husband or sexual partner is affected by erectile dysfunction, discussing it can feel really, really difficult.
+And as Saiter outlined, ED can function as a threat to a man’s masculinity, as well as his self-worth, and perceived value to sexual partners.
+So if your boyfriend, husband, or sexual partner is affected by erectile dysfunction, discussing it can feel really, really difficult, highlighting the importance of being empathetic and supportive.

 Point Out That It’s a Common Problem

-One crucial thing to know about ED is that, while most guys would obviously prefer not to talk about it, it’s extremely common.
-In fact, according to the National Institutes of Health, around 30 million men in the United States are affected by some degree of erectile dysfunction.
+One crucial aspect of dealing with ED is understanding that it’s extremely common.
+In fact, according to the National Institutes of Health (NIH), at least 30 million men in the United States are affected by some degree of erectile dysfunction.

-Communication is key to ED solutions for couples.
-But since talking about erectile dysfunction isn’t very common, many guys aren’t aware of just how widespread ED is amongst men of all ages.
+Open communication is the key for handling ED solutions for couples.
+But since talking about erectile dysfunction socially isn’t very common, many guys aren’t aware of just how widespread ED truly is amongst men of all ages.

-Let your man know how common erection issues are.
+That’s where you come in: “Normalise that ED is common and often treatable,” says Saiter.
 Point out that ED occurs in tens of millions of men in the U.S. alone — and likely hundreds of millions worldwide.

-What’s no secret at all is that dealing with ED in a relationship sucks — especially if your partner, boyfriend or husband has ED and refuses help.
+It’s no secret that dealing with ED in a relationship sucks — especially if your partner, boyfriend, or husband has ED and refuses help.

-At a certain point, it’s on them to seek treatment, and that may be frustrating if they’re taking longer to get around to it than you are.
+At a certain point, it’s on them to seek treatment, and that may be frustrating if they’re not receptive to the support and help you’re offering to help make that happen.

-• Do discuss ED openly with your partner.
+Do discuss ED openly with your partner.
 When erectile dysfunction happens, it’s hard to ignore.
-Don’t pretend it isn’t there — instead, discuss it openly with your partner so you can work toward a solution together.
+Don’t pretend it isn’t there.
+Instead, discuss it openly with your partner so you can work together toward a solution.

-• Do ask your partner how you can help.
+Do ask your partner how you can help.
 When ED occurs in a relationship, it becomes an issue you can solve as a couple.
-Let your partner know you’re happy to help them and ask if there’s anything you can do to make things better.
-Foreplay, flirting and sex toys can also help you keep the sexual activity fun and functioning without penetrative sex.
+Let your partner know you’re happy to help them and ask if you can do anything to improve things.
+Foreplay, flirting, and sex toys can also help you keep the sexual activity fun and functioning, without any penetrative sex.

-• Do let your partner know about treatments.
-If your partner isn’t aware of the treatment options for ED, consider letting them know that they may be able to improve their erectile function and sexual health with medication or healthy habits.
+Do let your partner know about available treatments.
+If your partner isn’t aware of the treatment options for ED, consider letting them know that they may be able to improve their erectile function and sexual health with the help of medication and/or healthy habits.

 Tell Your Partner You Support ED Treatments

-If your partner has ED, it can be hard to cope — for both of you.
-We know it, and even if they’re not saying so out loud, they do too.
+If your partner has ED, it can be hard for both of you to cope.
+We know it, and even if they’re not saying so out loud, they do, too.

 Here’s the silver lining: Although erectile dysfunction can be a frustrating issue to deal with in the short term, the good news is it’s almost always treatable.